Scalr/agent-helm/charts/agent-job/README.md

 ## Custom Certificate Authorities

-If your environment uses custom or self-signed certificates, you can provide them in two ways:
+If your environment uses custom or self-signed certificates, you can configure the CA bundle used by the agent for TLS validation.
+This configuration sets the **primary CA bundle** for all agent HTTPS connections (to Scalr API, VCS providers, provider registries, etc.).

+> [!IMPORTANT]
+> This replaces the system default CA certificates.
+If you need to trust both custom CAs and public CAs, include the complete certificate chain with both your custom certificates and standard root CAs in the bundle.

+You can provide the CA bundle in two ways:

 **Option 1: Inline CA bundle**